theSekyi/esekyi/content/posts/2019-03-03-intro-to-decision-trees.md

 ## Cultivating a Decision Tree ##

 We’ll use a the Red wine quality dataset from  [kaggle](https://www.kaggle.com/uciml/red-wine-quality-cortez-et-al-2009).
-Our task is to predict the quality of red wine based on a set 9 independent variables.
+Our task is to predict the quality of red wine based on a set of 9 independent variables.
 Let's import the necessary libraries and our dataset.
 ```
 import pandas as pd
 import numpy as np